GD32 as STM32 Alternative? – Is it safe?

 In the same way, it is also larger than the ST103.

-The leadtime
+The Leadtime

 Gigadevice gives a 20-week lead time for their GD32 products.
 The STM32 lead time of up to 52 weeks, which is why GD32 is becoming sort of famous now.